awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 The EC2 Instance Connect CLI provides a simplified experience to connect to EC2 instances through a single command, `mssh instance_id`\.
 For more information, see [Connect using the EC2 Instance Connect CLI](ec2-instance-connect-methods.md#ec2-instance-connect-connecting-ec2-cli)\.

 **Note**
-There is no need to install the EC2 Instance Connect CLI if users will only use the Amazon EC2 console \(browser\-based client\) or an SSH client to connect to an instance\.
+There is no need to install the EC2 Instance Connect CLI if users will only use the Amazon EC2 console or an SSH client to connect to an instance\.

 **To install the EC2 Instance Connect CLI package**
 Use `[pip](https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html#install-linux-pip)` to install the `ec2instanceconnectcli` package\.
 For more information, see [aws/aws\-ec2\-instance\-connect\-cli ](https://github.com/aws/aws-ec2-instance-connect-cli) on the GitHub website, and [https://pypi\.org/project/ec2instanceconnectcli/](https://pypi.org/project/ec2instanceconnectcli/) on the Python Package Index \(PyPI\) website\.